I Am a Weather Watcher: Weather Watch Lesson for Grades PreK-2

 Step 6: Returning to the KWL chart, discuss with students what they have learned about clouds.
 List their responses in the L section.

 Take students further by investigating other areas of the weather around them.
-Follow the steps below to introduce students to components of weather forecasting such as precipitation, temperature, and wind speed.
+After completing the I Am a Weather Watcher lesson with your class, follow the steps below to introduce students to components of weather forecasting such as precipitation, temperature, and wind speed.

 Extension Activity Materials

 - I Am a Weather Reporter Form (see sample below)